dafny-lang/dafny/docs/DafnyRef/UserGuide.md

   size.
 The compiler will report inappropriate integer use.
 - The C++ compiler does not support more advanced Dafny features like traits or coinductive types.
-- xiThere is very limited support for higher order functions even for array initialization.
+- There is very limited support for higher order functions even for array initialization.
 Use extern definitions like newArrayFill (see [extern.dfy](https://github.com/dafny-lang/dafny/blob/master/Test/c++/extern.dfy)) or similar.
 See also the example in [`functions.dfy`]